-My art education outside of high school is mostly self taught with a smattering of drawing, watercolor and graphics classes at the College for Creative Studies, Oakland Community College and the Birmingham Bloomfield Arts Center.
+My formal art education outside of high school is a smattering of drawing, watercolor and graphics classes at the College for Creative Studies, Oakland Community College and the Birmingham Bloomfield Arts Center.
 Informally my education in art has been and continues to be a lifetime of practice, reading, studying and experimenting.